teambit/docs/docs/resources/interviews.md

 title: Interviews
 ---

+## Case Study: How Climate Clever use Bit

+"If you want a platform for sharing code and forcing the development process on you, that is going to help you ship product quicker, help you work with a distributed asynchronous team, then Bit is definitely the way."
+Listen to Alex from Climate Clever tell his story on how he built with Bit and was able to scale faster with Component driven development and distributed team collaboration.

+<iframe width="560" height="315" src="https://www.youtube.com/embed/tSQY0Sjd8xU" title="Case Study - Climate Clever | Bit
+" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ## Bit - A better way to build with modern components

 Debbie O'Brien works as a head of Developer Advocate at bit, she is joining for this about to talk about the bit platform, advantages of using bit, frameworks supported, and how to get started.